JAN BOWEN AM – CHAIR

 Jon North is the Managing Director of JB North & Co a specialist advisory business.
 From 2006 -2012, Jon was a senior executive of Gresham Advisory Partners Limited which provides financial advisory services.
 Prior to joining Gresham, Jon was a senior partner of Allens Arthur Robinson where he acted on a wide range of mergers and acquisitions, and capital markets transactions.
 He has a keen interest in the arts and education.
 He is a member of the Cranbrook School Council and a director of Delta Electricity.
 Jon has been a director of the Sydney Youth Orchestras since February 2009.

-Pieter Oomens has practised as a solicitor since 1979 and is an accredited specialist in the area of commercial litigation.
-He is one of the founding partners of the boutique law firm TurksLegal where he heads its Commercial Disputes & Transactions Group, and has served on the NSW Law Society’s Litigation Law and Practice Committee, where he has also been an examiner for its specialist accreditation program.
-Pieter holds a Bachelor of Laws from Sydney University, is a Fellow of the Institute of Company Directors, and has been involved with a number of not-for-profit organisations, including serving as Chairman of the Wenona Foundation and President of the Conservatorium High School P&C.
+Pieter Oomens has practised as a solicitor since 1979.
+He is an accredited specialist in the area of commercial litigation.
+He is the managing partner of the specialist law firm, TurksLegal, and formerly headed its Commercial Disputes & Transactions Group.
+He has served on the NSW Law Society’s Litigation Law & Practice Committee and has been an examiner for the Law Society’s specialist accreditation program.
+Pieter holds a Bachelor of Laws degree from Sydney University, is a Fellow of the Australian Institute of Company Directors, and has been involved with a number of not-for-profit organisations, including serving as Chairman of the Wenona Foundation and President of the Conservatorium of Music High School P& C.

 MALCOLM LONG AM